ketankokane94/LeetCode-cheat-sheet/notes.md

 # Technqiue and Algorithms Problem
 ## Bit Manipulation
-`I use to find the middle element of an array given left and right most index`
+`I use it to find the middle element of an array given left and right most index`
 ```Java
 middle = left + right >> 1;